 Personally, I scan all paper documents and download digital copies into folders based on the type of income or expense they are.
 For example, I have separate folders for W-2s, 1099s, mortgages, daycare expenses, and medical expenses.

-Keep prior year tax returns handy as well.
+Keep prior-year tax returns handy as well for your tax prep.
 Information from previous returns can impact your current tax return, such as tax-loss carryforwards.

 Setting aside money for your future can reduce your tax bill today.
 Speak with your tax professional or financial advisor about available options.
 Consumers can open accounts and make IRA contributions through April 15th.
 However, business owners must have their accounts established before year-end to count for the current tax year.

 Track business income and expenses

 Whether your business is a side hustle or a full-time endeavor, you must track your earned income and expenses.
 Most business expenses are easy to identify, like inventory, rent, and wages.
 However, there are many business expenses that entrepreneurs overlook, such as automobile expenses, home office deductions, conferences, and continuing education.
 These expenses are just as important to running your business, and there is an opportunity to deduct them when you file your taxes.
 Speak with your tax professional if you have questions about what is and isn’t considered a business expense.

 You need to arm yourself with the right documents to make sure you have a hassle-free tax filing process.
 Lacking some important documents can lead to various errors, and you may end up repeating the process a couple of times.
 You can prepare a tax prep checklist to make sure you file returns with minimal headaches.

 - W-2 forms — If you’re employed, you probably receive your W-2 by the end of January every year.
 It’s a form that details how much you’ve earned, showing the amount of federal income tax that’s been deducted from your salary.
 If you work for multiple companies, you need to gather all the W-2s you receive from them.